taylorj8/pytch-tutorials/debugger/tutorial.md

 ## The Debugger Layout

 Now, let's see if we can track down these bugs using the Pytch Debugger.
 When you click the yellow debug button (beside the green play button), Pytch enters debug mode.
-A new **Debug** tab appears below the code editor.
-Clicking on it opens the **Debug Panel**.
+A new **Debug** tab appears to the left of the code editor.
+Clicking on it opens the **Debug Sidebar**.

-### The Debug Panel
+### The Debug Sidebar
-This panel shows the current state of the program.
+This sidebar shows the current state of the program.
 It contains cards that represent the actors and variables in your program.
 You can use it to inspect the values of variables and see how they change as the program runs.
 There are three types of card:

-1. **Global Card**: This is the first card on the top left of the panel.
+1. **Global Card**: This is the first card in the sidebar.
 It shows you the variables that you defined outside of any class.
 2. **Stage Card**: This is the second card, just below the Global Card, and it represents the stage.
 It shows you any variables that you defined in the stage class, and the current backdrops it is using.
 3. **Actor Cards**: The remaining cards represent the actors in your program.